Blendify/blender-manual/blender_docs/manual/render/blender_render/world/ambient_occlusion.rst

-The *Approximate* method gives a much smoother result for the same amount of render time, but as its name states, it is only an approximation of the *Raytrace* method, which implies it might produce some artifacts - and it cannot use the sky's texture as the base color
+The *Approximate* method gives a much smoother result for the same amount of render time, but as its name states, it is only an approximation of the *Raytrace* method, which implies it might produce some artifacts and it cannot use the sky's texture as the base color.

 This method seems to tend to "over-occlude" the results.
 You have two complementary options to reduce this problem: